quickapps/docs/eng/developers/jquery-ui.md

 ### Attaching presets

 The jQueryUI class includes by default some useful UI presets.
-A preset is basically a collection of individual libraries that can be attach at the same time.
+A preset is basically a collection of individual libraries that can be attached at the same time.
 Included presets are:

 *Interactions*: